-- The Elder Brother of the monastery, while speaking to Brienne, seems to know an awful lot about the mind and soul of Sandor Clegane.
+- The Elder Brother of the monastery, while speaking to Brienne of Tarth, seems to know much about the mind and soul of Sandor Clegane.
 Perhaps too much for having only briefly spoken to him as he died.

 - The gravedigger, along with all the other novices, wears a scarf which covers his face.
 This would have made it impossible for Brienne to have seen the distinctive burns attributed to Sandor.

-- Brienne notices the gravedigger bend down to pet a dog, which many readers believe is a hint left by GRRM.
+- Brienne notices the gravedigger bend down to pet a dog, which many readers believe is a hint left by George R. R. Martin.

 - The presence of Sandor's black horse Stranger (now named Driftwood) on the Quiet Isle is another clue.
 It has been previously stated that only Sandor could lead or ride Stranger as the horse is exceptionally hard to handle.